sageknives/dogs-web-react-2/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run watch-css`
+Runs the watcher for sass styles updating, run with npm start when editing style sheets for auto reload.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>